 Siri Not Working on Apple Watch – Steps to take

-The first thing to do is to disable and then enable again Siri on your iPhone.
-Go to Settings > Siri and then toggle the Siri option off and wait for a few seconds.
+The first thing to do is to disable and then enable again Siri on your iPhone and your watch.
+On your iPhone, go to Settings > Siri and then toggle the Siri option off and wait for a few seconds.
 Now toggle it back on and use Siri on your watch to see if it works properly.
+On your watch, go to Settings > General > Siri > and make sure Hey Siri is enabled.

 Reboot iPhone and Apple Watch